NC3-LU/Diagnostic/README.md

 Changelogs
 ==========

-### CHANGE LOG VERSION 1.1 JUNE 2018

-- Update Ubuntu from 17.04 to 18.04.
-- Update Php from 7.0 to 7.1.
-- Add color to the category in the report (radar chart and tabs).
-- Update the Diagnostic's logo from CASES to DIAGNOSTIC.
-- Modify report to be more visual.
-- Update calculation method (no more Planned Maturity, there is now a Non Applicable button).
-- Display red points instead of triangles in the diagnostic to match with the MONARC convention.
-- Use of OpenSSL to export and upload new diagnosis which wasn't working anymore since Php7.1.
-- Add category tab in the adminitration mode.
-It is now possible to add/modify/delete new categories for the >Diagnostic.
-- Update the administration mode.
-It is now possible to translate questions and categories without getting in >the .po files.
-- Update documentation to match with new features.

 ### CHANGE LOG VERSION 1.2 AUGUST 2018

 - Add language tab in the administration mode.
 It is now possible to add/modify/delete new languages and new translations.